 Background checks must be dated within 90 days of certification or reexamination.

-Other Information

-The CHA shall conduct a credit check on the head of household only at tax credit properties.
-The CHA may rely on other information in making a determination of an applicant’s suitability.

 5.6 Acceptable Methods Of Verification

 Age, relationship, U.S. citizenship, and Social Security numbers will generally be verified by documentation provided by the family, such as photocopies of Social Security cards, birth certificates, photo IDs.
 In regards to citizenship, a family’s self-certification will be accepted.
 If applicable, CHA will verify eligible immigration status through the INS SAVE system.
 All other verifications will be verified by a third party source and/or online verification methods.